data-science-made-easy/R-course/README.md

 ```

 ## Exercise
 Your goal is to implement a recursive function solving the [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi).
-We have created most of the code for you:
+We have created most of the code for you ([download here](https://raw.githubusercontent.com/data-science-made-easy/R-course/master/hanoi_assignment.R)):

 ```R
 MoveTower = function(n, source, dest, via, tower)